nazariyg/Phred/README.md

 # Backward Compatibility

-Any library, API, or any other third-party component is backward-compatible with Phred as long as it is installed via Composer, which is de facto standard package manager for PHP.
+Any library, API, or any other third-party component is backward-compatible with Phred as long as it is installed via Composer, which is de facto the standard package manager for PHP.
 Even Facebook is recommending Composer for installing its [Facebook SDK](https://developers.facebook.com/docs/php/gettingstarted/).

 From the perspective of any third-party component, every OOP string is just a regular PHP string without any memory overhead or use restrictions.
 A PHP's native array becomes an OOP array when a third-party component in any way outputs it and the PHP array's keys are sequential (0, 1, 2, ...) or, if the array's keys are non-sequential, it arrives as an OOP map, just like you would expect.
-And when you pass an OOP array or an OOP map to a third-party component, that PHP library or API receives it as a plain PHP array in all cases, just like the third-party component would expect.
+And when you pass an OOP array or an OOP map to a third-party component, that library or API receives it as a plain PHP array in all cases, just like the third-party component would expect.

-The Phred's backward compatibility does not only cover regular parameters in methods and functions, but also return values and values being output by means of parameters that are declared by reference in the methods and functions of third-party components.
+The Phred's backward compatibility does not only cover parameters in methods and functions, but also return values and values being output by means of parameters that are declared by reference in methods and functions of third-party components.
 Furthermore, the backward compatibility comes into play even when you get or set a public property of an object of a class that was brought in by a third-party component, whether or not the class is using `__get` or `__set` "magic" methods for property access.

 # Donate